StephonAutery/puppy-love/README.md

  ## description
  This application is a puppy adoption tracker utilizing MySQL, Node, Express, Handlebars and a homemade ORM.
-The app utilizes MVC design patterns: Node.JS and MySQL are used to query and route data in the app, and Handlebars generates HTML.
+The app utilizes MVC design patterns: Node.JS and MySQL are used to query and route data in the app and Handlebars generates HTML.

  ## contents
  - JavaScript